lbarwell/CSI2532-Project/README.md

 npx run index.js # Run the server
 ```

-If the installation was successful, the server will reply with 'Server has started on port ...'
+If the installation was successful, the server will reply with 'Server has started on port ...'.

+Note: if the default port (3000) is already in use, you can change the port number by editing server/port.js.

 ### Client